Social media can ruin your creativity. Don’t let it

 “Social media apps are like an emotionally abusive partner.
 They break our trust over and over, each time apologizing and promising it will never happen again.
 They insist that they only exist as a resource to serve us and enrich our lives, while at the same time reverse-engineering our minds to believe that we would be nothing without them.
 They deliberately manipulate our emotions to keep us engaged.
 They control our channels of communication with our friends and loved ones.
 They hold all of our secrets and know that it’s too late for us to do anything about it.

 “So is there a reason to stay?
 Is social media really making us more informed as to what’s going on in the world?
 Or are we becoming less media-literate as we tacitly accept that the ‘news of the day’ begins and ends with whatever clickbait headlines we scroll past in our respective information silos?
 Are we really becoming more connected to our friends and family?
 Or are we losing what it means to cultivate, develop, and maintain relationships in exchange for ease and convenience?
-Does being more visible really make us more ‘relevant?’
+Does being more visible really make us more ‘relevant’?
 Or has our foundational understanding of ‘relevance’ (people engaging with our content, presumably) been manipulated by algorithms that reward us by highlighting certain posts depending on how much time/energy/content we contribute to their platforms?

 “Deleting your social media can feel like erasing a part of your identity, I get that, but I promise you that there is life afterward.
 It changes things, for sure, but what’s almost more striking is how much stays the same.
 Contrary to popular belief, you do not begin to fade into oblivion Marty McFly-style as soon as you delete your social media.
 Your family and friends will still care about you, you’ll still be just as much a part of the world (if not more so), and you’ll be totally amazed at what you can get done when you’re forced to focus your attention on literally anything else.
 So just fucking do it.
 Download your file/archive from each platform (it’s easy, look it up), delete your social media accounts, and go make something cool.
 You can always go back, so really, what do you have to lose?”